In this section you'll find information about how MusicHub works and how to become a member.

 When creating your release in MusicHub, to ensure a successful release to all DSPs, you must select a release date 2 weeks in the future.
 That is how long it will take it take for your release to go live.

-You can find a selection of articles in our Intercom Help Center.
-In those, we focus on topics such as what you have to consider when uploading your track, as well as what happens after you have submitted your release, or can do to promote it, for example, by updating your artist profiles on DSPs.
-We will add to our range of articles and services on an ongoing basis to give you the support you need.
-As soon as there are new developments or new features, you will be the first to know.
+You can also find a selection of promo articles in our Blog and in our Intercom Help Center.
+In those, we focus on topics such as what you have to consider when uploading your track, what happens after you have submitted your release, or what you can do to promote it, for example, by updating your artist profiles on DSPs.

 MusicHub’s first distribution partner is ZEBRALUTION.
 ZEBRALUTION has been active as a digital distributor for independent labels since 2004 and has been awarded the status “preferred provider” by major DSPs such as Spotify and Apple over many years.
 The ZEBRALUTION team has supported the foundation of MusicHub by GEMA, offering its know-how and experience to quickly launch the first beta version with a focus on distribution to DSPs.

 You can access daily stats detailing the performance of your music, which can help you direct your marketing efforts.

 The income you've earned from your music's streams and downloads is available every month and ready for pay-out directly in your MusicHub account.

 The general terms and conditions for the use of MusicHub can be found here.
 Different terms and conditions may apply for GEMA members.